LeoLim27/Disaster-Prediction-Web/README.md

 - Provides predictions based on user input.
 - Saves and loads trained models for inference.

+## Dataset
+The dataset used for this project (`Dataset_Combined.csv`) contains historical climate data and recorded incident types across various states.
+It includes attributes such as:
+- **State**: The location where the incident occurred.
+- **Month**: The month in which the incident took place.
+- **Max Temperature / Min Temperature**: Recorded temperature extremes.
+- **Precipitation**: Amount of recorded precipitation.
+- **Incident Type**: The type of incident that occurred (e.g., fire, severe storm, flood).

+The dataset has been cleaned, with missing values removed, and categorical variables encoded for model training.

 ## Installation
 1. Clone the repository:
    ```sh